How to prepare for the Annapurna Base Camp Trek?

 - Trekking Poles

-The above gives you a general idea of what you should keep in mind.
+The above gives you a general idea of what you should consider.
 You can learn in detail what to bring to the Annapurna base camp trek.
 This should be more helpful.

 Many equipment and supplies can be purchased or rented at affordable prices in Kathmandu and Pokhara.

-This is the question that I get the most from the trekkers who are planning to trek to Annapurna Base Camp, “Do I need a trekking guide for the trek?”.
-Annapurna Base Camp Trek, one of the most popular treks in Nepal, can be done with or without a guide.
+This is the question that I get the most from the trekkers planning to trek to Annapurna Base Camp, “Do I need a trekking guide for the trek?”.
+Annapurna Base Camp Trek, one of the most popular treks in Nepal, can be done only with a guide.